Accessing the cluster

 In the home directory, the user can create, delete, and overwrite files and perform calculations (if slurm script does not force program to use

 $SCRATCH directory).
-The home directory is limited in size of 2 TB.
+The home directory is limited in size of 500 GB and is backed once per week.

 The home directory can be accessed from console or by GUI programs, but it cannot be mounted.
 For mounting was created special